Atlanta Burn Injury Attorney

 Fourth-degree burns destroy all the layers of skin and penetrate down to the muscles, supportive tissues, and bones.
 Fourth-degree burn injuries are so severe that they are often fatal.

-Request a Free Consultation with an Experienced Alexandria Burn Injury Attorney
+Request a Free Consultation with an Experienced Atlanta Burn Injury Attorney

 If you’ve suffered burn injuries, it’s critical that you work with an attorney who understands how to navigate the dispute in a manner that maximizes the potential recovery.
 Severe burns can have a catastrophic impact, and significant compensation may be necessary to cover the losses.

-The Law Firm of Walter Gabriel, LLC is a personal injury firm located in Alexandria, LA, and serving clients throughout Louisiana and the Atlanta metro area.
+The Law Firm of Walter Gabriel, LLC is a personal injury firm located in Atlanta, GA, and serving clients throughout Louisiana.
 Attorney Walter Gabriel has extensive experience serving as both a prosecutor and as a plaintiff’s attorney, and he is therefore uniquely well-equipped to handle your injury claim.
 He understands the tactics employed on either side, as well as how to undermine and aggressively litigate the dispute to secure a favorable result.